radi0sus/cifpal/README.md

 Sam. std. dev. = Sample standard deviation, Pop. std. dev. = population standard deviation, Std. error = Standard Error or Standard Error of Mean.
 Please refer to literature or Wikipedia for the meaning of these terms.
 The population standard deviation is probably the value you're looking for.

+## Known Issues
+The script makes extensive use of Unicode characters, which can cause problems with output or conversion.